DaveGut/DEPRECATED-SmartThings_Samsung-WiFi-Audio-Unofficial/README.md

 # Samsung WiFi Audio integration with Smarthings

 This integration controls Samsung WiFi Speakers and Soundbars with "Multiroom" capabilities  It has been tested on the Samsung HS-MS650 Soundbar and the R1 Speaker.
 It is expected to run on any of the Samsung Multiroom compatible speakers.
+# The speaker MUST be controllable by the Multiroom App for this integration to work.

 # Capabilities